openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

 Notes
 ~~~~~~~

-- You can use unofficial scripts-pack `LroZ <https://github.com/ndruba/LroZ>`__ (Linux Root On Zfs), based on this manual and automated most steps.
+- You can use unofficial scripts `LroZ <https://github.com/ndruba/LroZ>`__ (Linux Root On Zfs), which is based on this manual and automates most steps.

 Step 1: Prepare The Install Environment
 ---------------------------------------